Personalized Theo Storybook — Make His the Hero

 It's worth noting that many Theos go by affectionate nicknames like T. These diminutives often emerge naturally within families and friend groups, each carrying its own shade of affection while maintaining the core identity of Theo.

 In a personalized storybook, these traits come alive.
-Theo sees himself as he truly is—blessed, friendly—and this reflection helps solidify his positive self-image.
+Theo sees himself as he really is—blessed, friendly—and this reflection helps solidify his positive self-image.
 It is not just a story; it is a mirror that shows Theo his best self.

 Bringing Theo's Story to Life